jiowchern/PinionCyber.StateManagement/Docs/README-en.md

 ## Cookbook
 State machines are a design pattern.
 The above code handles the core part of a state machine.
 To fulfill a project's requirements, some control handling is needed.
 Below are the ways to use a state machine.

-### State Switching
+### State Changeing
 Use events to output the result of a state.
-Below is the switching between StateA and StateB.
+Below is the Changeing between StateA and StateB.

 ```csharp
 class StateA : IState